Epitech-Nantes-Tek3/AREA/README.md

 systemctl start docker
 ```

-## **Compile and Launch Services**
+## **Launch Services**
 To launch our services (described below), you may run the command :
 ```bash
 docker-compose up
 ```
 Our Services :
-- The server service should be launched on  port 8080
+- The server service will be launched on  port 8080
-- The client_web service should be launched on port 8081
+- The client_web service will be launched on port 8081
-- The client_mobile should build the mobile client of the project.
+- The client_mobile will build the mobile client of the project

 The http://localhost:8081/client.apk root should provide an APK, an Android version of the mobile client.